Najwa Karam: Ma Hada La Hada (Nobody is for Anybody) and Maghroumeh (In Love)

-Rouh Rouhi (My soul my soul)
+Rouh Rouhi (The soul of my soul)

-The new year brought about a number of changes in Karam's career life.
+The new year brought about several changes in Karam's career life.
 Her new album was set to be released in the summer, and her personal changes were showing in her new album Rouh Rouhi.
-It was similar to the Maghroumeh album but had a number of tweaks in the vocal and musical styles.
+It was similar to the Maghroumeh album but had some tweaks in the vocal and musical styles.
 The musical arrangements were heavily detailed and technical, and the lyrics were more poetic than all other Karam albums.
-The tracks "Ariftu Albi La Meen" ("Do you know who my heart belongs to?"), "Atchana" ("Thirsty"), and the title track, "Rouh Rouhi" ("Soul of my Soul") were the major hits off the album, the latter two being shot as music videos.
-Many other songs succeeded like "Kif Bdawik" ("How Do I Treat You?)", and "Ma Berda Ghayrak" ("I Don't Accept Anyone Beside You").
+The tracks "Ariftu Albi La Meen" ("Do you know who my heart belongs to?"), "Atchana" ("Thirsty"), and the title track, "Rouh Rouhi" ("Soul of my Soul"), were the major hits off the album, the latter two being shot as music videos.
+Many other songs succeeded, like "Kif Bdawik" ("How Do I Treat You?)", and "Ma Borda Ghayrak" ("I Don't Want Anyone But You").